 Academic Preparation for Admission into Texas Medical (MD) Program

-There are fourteen medical schools in Texas; eleven allopathic medical schools award the M.D. degree and three osteopathic medical school award the D.O. degree.
-There is one new developing school, The University of Houston will be allopathic and is currently seeking accreditation.
-Sam Houston State recently received pre-accreditation status and is accepting applications for entry year 2020.
+There are sixteen medical schools in Texas; thirteen allopathic medical schools award the M.D. degree and three osteopathic medical schools award the D.O. degree.
 The academic preparation and clinical experience required is similar at all of the medical schools.

 Medical schools require no specific academic major but do require: